-K2 has a finite life of 15 years, which can be extended by the Board of Directors of K2 by two successive terms each of one year.
+K2 has a finite life of 15 years ending in 2020, which can be extended by the Board of Directors of K2 by two successive terms each of one year.
 Class A and Class B shares are redeemable at the option of K2.
-As determined in the Extra Ordinary General Body meeting of June 2013, the shareholders had voted for and agreed that the entire Class A and B share portfolio shall be redeemed by 30 September 2016.
-The Board has not received any indication from K2 on exercising its option for redemption of these shares.
+The present intention of the Directors is that the Class A and Class B shares will be fully redeemed on or before 31 December 2018.